bowman2001/perplexdoc/content/doc/intro/layout/index.md

 ---
 author: Georg Makowski
 date: "2021-09-07T21:33:03+02:00"
-description: What's special about Perplex?
+description: What's special about this theme?
 featImg: hal-gatewood-tZc3vjPCk-Q-unsplash.jpg
 menu:
   doc:
-    name: Layout
+    name: Perplex
     parent: intro
     pre: dashboard
 subtitle: false
-title: Layout
+title: Perplex
 weight: 7
 ---

-Perplex provides a typographic layout, that adapts responsively to modern screens.
+The theme adapts responsively and fluid to modern screens.
 It’s designed for optimal legibility down to a view-port of {$360px} width.
 {.p-first} <!--more-->

 Perplex has been build on the basis of the [IBM Plex][plex] font family and is best suited for technical content with mixed sections of text and code.
-The layout is vertically aligned to a **baseline grid**[^1] to introduce a comfortable rhythm.
+The layout is vertically aligned to a baseline grid[^1] to introduce a comfortable rhythm.
 Horizontally it’s divided into evenly spaced columns — their number depends on the screen width.
-On larger screens (view-port &ge; 592px) the [responsive design][rd] is combined with [view-port sized typography][ptres]—a.k.a. fluid typography—to deliver a coherent layout.
+On larger screens (view-port &ge; 592px) the [responsive design][rd] is combined with [view-port sized design][ptres]—a.k.a. fluid design—to stick to a coherent layout between breakpoints.

 {{< mnote up=14 >}}
 The **Plex** font family includes fonts for oriental languages written from right to left and for asian sign languages (some projected).
 So far, Perplex can't adapt to their needs, because I'm not acquainted with their layout habits.